pantheon-systems/decoupled-kit-js/.changeset/swift-dogs-care.md

 ---
-"create-pantheon-decoupled-kit": minor
+'create-pantheon-decoupled-kit': minor
 ---

-[next-drupal] Search term persistence on the search results page for the `next-druapl-search-api-addon`.
+[next-drupal] User entered search term persists on search results page in the `next-druapl-search-api-addon`.